-I have collated all my free cross stitch patterns onto this page for you.
+I have collated all my free cross stitch patterns for beginners onto this page for you.

 New to counted cross stitch?
 Here's a helpful tutorial on how to get started.